cloudant-labs/graphdb-slate/source/index.md

 and 'optimal route' challenges such as finding the [shortest path](https://en.wikipedia.org/wiki/Shortest_path_problem) or solving the [vehicle routing problem](https://en.wikipedia.org/wiki/Vehicle_routing_problem).

-IBM Graph Data Store enables you to build and work with powerful applications, using a fully-managed graph database service, accessible through a REST-based HTTP API interface.
+IBM&reg; Graph Data Store enables you to build and work with powerful applications, using a fully-managed graph database service, accessible through a REST-based HTTP API interface.